 Tell us about the app.
 Is it essential for all customers, or just designed for the parent who doesn’t know yet how to begin a homemade or raw diet to begin with.

-It’s not essential, but I’s super-useful I think.
-It’s also designed to specifically support the bestie product.
-It won’t tell you 100 grams of carrot and 20 grams of apple for example, it will tell you (based on your dog’s profile) give them this much meat and this much bestie.
+It’s not essential, but it’s super-useful I think.
+It’s also designed to specifically support the Bestie product.
+It won’t tell you 100 grams of carrot and 20 grams of apple for example, it will tell you (based on your dog’s profile) give them this much meat and this much Bestie.
 Also, that amount changes depending on the protein dog parents choose to feed.

-Find out more about Bestie Kitchen at https://bestiekitchen.com
+Find out more about Bestie Kitchen, and explore other dog nutrition topics: